Skip to content

 Metadata exists on both products and SKUs.
 When data is the same for all SKU variants of a product, it should be added to the product's metadata.
 Otherwise, it should be added to the specific SKU.

 Metadata is very flexible.
-It can hold complex unstructured data like json or base64.
+It can hold complex unstructured data like JSON or base64.
 However, if the data is kept simple or flat, and instead is spread out over more metadata-entries, it can be managed with the use of scopes.

 Example use cases for Metadata